How to navigate Fiumicino airport, Rome, in 2026

 The view flying out of Rome Fiumicino airport, with the small port of Fiumicino ten minutes' away by road from the airport..he view flying out of Fiumicino airport, with the town and small port of of Fiumicino visible.

-Getting back to the airport from Rome.
+Getting back to the airport from Rome

-Checking in at Fiumicino : When to get there.
+Checking in at Fiumicino : When to get there

-Checking in luggage procedures at Fiumicino airport.
+A graphic depicting luggage procedures at Fiumicino airport.

 How far in advance of your flight departure you arrive at the airport depends partly on where you're flying to and with which airline.